FixedEffects/FixedEffectModels.jl/README.md

 The function `demean` accepts a dataframe, a set of columns to demean (an array of symbols), and a set of grouping variables (an array of an array of symbols).
 It returns a new data.frame with the demeaned version of columns.

+For instance, the following code returns the residuals of the regression of Sales on State dummies and Year dummies.

 ```julia
 using DataFrames